adagio130/note/IELTS/homework/Ｗeek3.md

 What's your favorite scientist subject in school?

 Are you the kind of person who love making people laugh?
 Yes, absolutely.
-To be a humorous person is a
+To be a humorous person is the impression that I'd like to be.

 Do you like busy social life?
 I'm not a high energy person.
 Too many social activities would make me exhausted.